 Students can access Brief Needs Assessment by scheduling or coming in during walk-in hours.
 Walk-in hours are Monday through Friday from 10 a.m. to 12 p.m. and 1 p.m. to 3 p.m.
 Students can schedule by coming into the office, room 263 in the GSU, calling 410-543-6070, or by scheduling online during our hours of operation (Monday through Friday from 8 a.m. until 4:30 p.m.)

-Your first appointment will be an intake scheduled for a 90-minute time frame.
-The intake begins with completing demographic and assessment information related to symptoms, types of problems and treatment history, among other things.
+In order to initiate ongoing counseling, an intake assessment is completed to gather information and thoroughly assess symptoms, history, and goals for therapy.
+Intakes are scheduled for a 90-minute time frame and begin with completing demographic and assessment information related to symptoms, types of problems and treatment history, among other things.
 This portion takes approximately 30 minutes.
-Once completed, a counselor will review this documentation and meet with you for a 50-minute session.
-This initial appointment is geared toward gathering information to thoroughly assess your symptoms, history, and goals for therapy.
-In addition, recommendations will be made and we will discuss an individualized plan for treatment depending on your needs and goals.
+Once completed, a counselor will review this documentation and meet with the student for a 50-minute session.
+The student will then receive recommendations and depending on needs and goals, an individualized plan for treatment.

 Brief Individual Therapy

 The Counseling Center offers a short-term treatment model, so we are able to best serve all SU students.
 Sessions with a clinician last up to 50 minutes and are focused on working towards identified treatment goals.
 If it is decided that brief therapy is not the best fit to address the presenting problems, the Center has many community referral options and can assist with the referral process.